faisalimam1/cards-ai-corporate-loan-decisioning/README.md

 ---

-CARDS-AI shows how AI can be structured as a **reasoning system** that supports high-stakes decisions while remaining transparent, controllable, and explainable.
+The above design shows how AI can be structured as a **reasoning system** that supports high-stakes decisions while remaining transparent, controllable, and explainable.